Xophmeister/words-of-the-day/README.md

 in the bleak room.
 Someone had changed the R to an L one day; it gave us cause to smile, until we realised there was one fewer mug.

-"There will be no more biscuits!", we were told.
+"There will be no more biscuits!" we were told.

 These
 [neoteric](https://www.dictionary.com/e/word-of-the-day/neoteric-2019-01-02/)